 Monday, April 29th

-During class, it was mentioned that students from many Ticino-area students participated in the somewhat recent “Global School Strike for Climate” march, which occurred just one month ago on 15 March 2019.
-Dr. Merritt outlined for our 6th grade students the key issues that Greta highlighted in recent speeches to members of both the UK and EU parliamentary bodies, as well as in her meeting with Pope Francis at the Vatican.
+In class, Dr. Merritt outlined for our 7th grade students the key issues that Greta highlighted in recent speeches to members of both the UK and EU parliamentary bodies, as well as in her meeting with Pope Francis at the Vatican.
 These science curriculum-related issues include concerns about 1) human-induced climate change, 2) the sixth mass extinction, 3) acidification of the oceans (plus coral reef losses), 4) deforestation, and 5) loss of soil (erosion) and soil fertility.

 Thursday, May 2nd

 Today in science: After turning in the homework assignment, students learned how to write scientific hypotheses and to make hypothesis-based predictions.
 For the hypotheses, students were introduced to “If…then…” and “As…the…” statements that propose a clear relationship between the manipulated and responding variables.
 These statements were also described as cause/effect and action/reaction statements.
 All work done in class was put into students’ Google Document(s), meaning that much of the “Introduction” section of the Seed Lab Report is now complete.

 Today in science: We had another in-class working session devoted to helping students improve their experiment procedures by identifying–using 3 different color highlighter markers–to identify where, in students’ existing procedures, they have identified and addressed the manipulated variable (pink), the responding variable (green), and the controlling variables (yellow).
 This highlighting exercise was done on Monday’s homework assignment, which was returned as the start of class, and then by entering all newly made changes/revisions directly into students’ Seed Experiment Google Documents.